| |

 Things to do in Tuktoyaktuk

-Tuktoyaktuk aka Tuk is a small Inuvialuit hamlet located on the Arctic Ocean in remote Canada’s Northwest Territories, in Inuvik Region.
+Tuktoyaktuk, aka Tuk, is a small Inuvialuit hamlet located on the Arctic Ocean in remote Canada’s Northwest Territories, in the Inuvik Region.
 It has been accessible to the world since 2017 when the Inuvik-Tuktoyaktuk Highway was opened.
-So if you plan to cross Arctic Circle and drive Dempster Highway, visit this settlement nearly at the end of the world and check the best things to do in Tuktuyaktuk.
+So, if you plan to cross the Arctic Circle and drive Dempster Highway, visit this settlement nearly at the end of the world and check out the best things to do in Tuktuyaktuk.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.